-- For information on the Firm's credit risk RWA, market risk RWA and operational risk RWA rollforward from December 31, 2019 to September 30, 2020, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-RWA Rollforward" in the Form 10-Q. - Amount reflects assets not in a defined category of \$22,300 million, nonmaterial portfolios of exposures of \$2,759 million and unsettled transactions of \$994 million. - In accordance with U.S. Basel III, credit risk RWA, with the exception of Credit Valuation Adjustment ("CVA"), reflect a 1.06 multiplier. - For more information on the Firm's measure for market risk and market risk RWA, see Section 9 "Market Risk" herein.
+- For information on the Firm's credit risk RWA, market risk RWA and operational risk RWA rollforward from December 31, 2021 to March 31, 2022, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-RWA Rollforward" in the Form 10-Q. - Amount reflects assets not in a defined category of \$33,103 million, nonmaterial portfolios of exposures of \$3,575 million and unsettled transactions of \$2,242 million. - In accordance with U.S. Basel III, credit risk RWA, with the exception of Credit Valuation Adjustment ("CVA") and certain products under 12 C.F.R. § 217.124, reflect a 1.06 multiplier. - Credit risk RWA reflects approximately \$6 billion of RWAs, calculated under the Standardized Approach, associated with any acquisitions subject to 12 C.F.R. § 217.124. - For more information on the Firm's measure for market risk and market risk RWA, see Section 9 "Market Risk" herein.

-The following tables present the risk-based capital ratios for the Firm and its U.S. Bank Subsidiaries under both the Advanced and Standardized approaches.
-As of September 30, 2020, the Firm's risk-based and leverage-based capital amounts and ratios, as well as RWA, adjusted average assets and supplementary leverage exposure are calculated excluding the effect of the adoption of Current Expected Credit Losses ("CECL") based on the Firm's election to defer this effect over a five-year transition period.
-For further information, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Regulatory Developments" in the Form 10-Q. At September 30, 2020, the Firm's risk-based capital ratios were lower under the Advanced Approach rules; whereas, the risk-based capital ratios for the Firm's U.S. Bank Subsidiaries were lower under the Standardized Approach rules.
+The following tables present the risk-based capital ratios for the Firm, MSBNA and MSPBNA under both the Advanced and Standardized approaches.
+The Firm's risk-based and leverage-based capital amounts and ratios, as well as RWA, adjusted average assets and supplementary leverage exposure are calculated partially excluding the effect of the adoption Current Expected Credit Losses ("CECL") based on the Firm's election to defer this effect over a five-year transition period that began on January 1, 2020.
+In 2022 the deferral impacts began to phase in at 25% per year and will become fully phased-in beginning in 2025.
+For further information, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Regulatory Developments and Other Matters" in Part II, Item 7 of the 2021 Form 10-K.